General Distribution Requirement

 The department offers independent study options in the form of tutorials, independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.

 The requirements for a major in geology are: 37 credits in geology, and three supporting science courses.
 The 37 credits in geology must include GEOL 160, GEOL 165, GEOL 250, GEOL 255, GEOL 260, GEOL 265 and GEOL 450 (for a total of 25 credits), and 12 credits of electives.
 Of the required electives, 8 credits must be derived from GEOL 300, GEOL 302, GEOL 303 or GEOL 304.
-The three supporting science courses must include CHEM 111 one of the following: MATH 135, MATH 137, or higher level calculus, or MATH 155 or higher level statistics.
-One additional science course can be selected from CHEM 112, MATH 253, PHYS 113 or PHYS 226, or BIOL 265, BIOL 270, BIOL 285, or GEOG 225 or GEOG 365 (consult your advisor for additional options).
+The three supporting science courses must include CHEM 111 one of the following: MATH 135, MATH 137, or higher level calculus, or STAT 155 or higher level statistics.
+One additional science course can be selected from CHEM 112, STAT 253, PHYS 113 or PHYS 226, or BIOL 265, BIOL 270, BIOL 285, or GEOG 225 or GEOG 365 (consult your advisor for additional options).
 Additional information about sub-disciplines (environmental geology, glaciology, mineralogy, petrology, structure, geophysics, paleobiology, sedimentology, stratigraphy) and suggested electives is available from the faculty in geology.